USI-Tech Scam? Yes It Is In My Opinion!

 USI-Tech Scam Conclusion

 In my opinion, USI-Tech is another recruiting scam that uses ridiculous claims of returns for their products to get people to buy them and join the scam.
-You have to pay them to participate in the 12 level compensation plan.
 The founders of this scam have a long history with other money making scams.
 FOREX and Bitcoin have massive risks in investing in them.
 USI-Tech does not have the answer to lowering your risk and making you consistent returns.
 The Bitcoin Package they offer is a Ponzi scheme.
 The software they offer can’t offer the regular returns they claim it does.
 The software is used as the “product” in a product-based pyramid scheme.
 They expose you to shady FOREX brokers as well.
 USI-Tech claims to have its headquarters in Dubai.
 They are not registered as a business in Dubai.
 They are registered as a company in Ras Al Khaimah.
 Ras Al Khaimah is a common place for offshore companies to register as a company in the UAE.
 There is no way to know where USI-Tech is actually located at with this type of offshore company registration.
 USI-Tech does offer a free affiliate program you can participate in and make money from selling people their products.
 This does not change the scam that is being run with the actual products this company offers.
 I would not invest my money in USI-Tech.